rasensio1/gravity-maze/README.md

   - Fix balls hopping over lines at high speeds
     - Seems to not be an issue with higher wall mass. we'll wait to do this if it becomes necessary

+### Other Ideas

+  - Would be fun to play on a BIG screen.
+More like a maze that way.

+  - New element: "Tarpit" something that slows down the ball